Our website uses cookies for statistical purposes.

 • foreign companies outside the EU and EEA must appoint a local representative for their branches.

-As a basic requirement to operate a branch in Austria in 2023 is having a registered office here that may be physical or virtual.
+A basic requirement to operate a branch in Austria in 2024 is having a registered office here that may be physical or virtual.

 Before starting any commercial activities, the parent company’s representatives must submit at the Companies Register specific documents notarized and translated into German: